huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-modules.md

 ![image](./assets/TrackModules01.png)

 ## Modules list
 This is the full list of modules available for tracking health data.
+The table shows which modules have the threshold option and what data entry methods are available.

-Configuration is similar for each module although the RAG thresholds are not available for all of them.
-Modules that use RAG will be labelled **Threshold** and those that do not will be labelled **Static**.
-The only exception to this would be the **Symptoms** module, which is explained in more detail in the **Configuration** section.
+- **Thresholds** - RAG thresholds are not available for all modules.
+Modules that use RAG will be labelled 'Thresholds' and those that do not will be labelled 'Static'.
+The only exception to this would be the **Symptoms** module (explained in more detail below).

-Different modules also permit different collection methods.
-Patients can either enter their data manually or sync the app with other tracking devices or apps to log it automatically e.g. heart rate monitors, step counters.
+- **Date Collection** - Different modules also permit different collection methods.
+Patients can either enter their data manually or sync the app with other tracking devices or apps e.g. heart rate monitors, step counters.
 Other modules require qualitative data, such as the **Photos** and **Journal** modules.
 Journal entries are submitted via free text from the patient and photos can be captured easily from within the app.

-The table below shows which modules have the threshold option and what data entry methods are available.

 | Module Name | Thresholds | Data collection |
 |--- | --- | --- |